WPP-Public/akqa-nz-silverstripe-slices/README.md

 ### Templates

-Each slice template has it's own template with the name `[SliceClass]_[TemplateName]`.
+Each slice type/template has it's own template file with the name `[BaseSliceClass]_[TemplateName]`.
 These can go in `themes/[theme]/templates/Slices` to separate them from the other templates in your site.

 ### Adding Slices to Page